Interpretable statistical representations of neural population dynamics and geometry: Main text

-Here, we introduce a fully unsupervised representation-learning method called MARBLE, or MAnifold Representation Basis LEarning, which obtains highly interpretable and decodable representations from neural dynamics and provides a well-defined similarity metric between dynamical processes, even in different systems.
-MARBLE combines ideas from empirical dynamical modelling~\autocite{sugihara} and the statistical descriptions of collective systems~\autocite{Gosztolai2021b,dunkel} to represent non-linear dynamics over manifolds.
-Specifically, stemming from notions in differential geometry, MARBLE decomposes the dynamics into a set of local flow fields around each sample point and uses them to encode global information of the dynamics by building a similarity-preserving embedding using geometric deep learning~\autocite{Sharp2020, beaini2021, bodnar2022neural} and unsupervised contrastive learning~\autocite{Hamilton2017}.
-We show that MARBLE representations inferred from electrophysiological recordings of the premotor cortex of macaques during a reaching task and of the hippocampus of rats during a spatial navigation task are substantially more interpretable and decodable than those obtained using current representation learning frameworks~\cite{schneider2022cebra}.
-Further, the local viewpoint of MARBLE provides a robust similarity metric between the sparsely and irregularly sampled dynamical systems typical in neural recordings obtained over a limited number of trials.
-We show that this data-driven metric is expressive enough to infer continuous and qualitative changes in the dynamical landscape of recurrent neural networks during sensory gain modulation or in decision-making tasks at the decision threshold, respectively.
-Finally, we show that MARBLE facilitates comparing dynamics across entirely different systems by discovering consistent embeddings across animals without auxiliary transformations and offering a well-defined similarity metric irrespective of the embedding of the dynamics.
+Here, we introduce a representation-learning method called MARBLE, or MAnifold Representation Basis LEarning, which obtains interpretable and decodable latent representations from neural dynamics and provides a well-defined similarity metric between neural population dynamics across conditions and even across different systems.
+MARBLE takes as input neural firing rates and user-defined labels of experimental conditions under which trials are dynamically consistent, permitting local feature extraction.
+Then, combining ideas from empirical dynamical modelling~\autocite{sugihara}, differential geometry and the statistical theory of collective systems~\autocite{Gosztolai2021b,dunkel}, it decomposes the dynamics into local flow fields and maps them into a common latent space using unsupervised geometric deep learning~\autocite{Sharp2020, beaini2021, Hamilton2017}.
+The user-defined labels are not class assignments, rather MARBLE infers similarities between local flow fields across multiple conditions, allowing a global latent space structure relating conditions to emerge.
+We show that MARBLE representations of single-neuron population recordings of the premotor cortex of macaques during a reaching task and of the hippocampus of rats during a spatial navigation task are substantially more interpretable and decodable than those obtained using current representation learning frameworks~\autocite{Pandarinath:2018kh, schneider2022cebra}.
+Further, MARBLE provides a robust data-driven similarity metric between dynamical systems from a limited number of trials, expressive enough to infer subtle changes in the high-dimensional dynamical flows of recurrent neural networks trained on cognitive tasks, which are not detected by linear subspace alignment~\autocite{Maheswaranathan2019, Gallego:2017ku, Safaie2023}, and to relate these changes to task variables such as gain modulation and decision thresholds.
+Finally, we show that MARBLE can discover consistent latent representations across networks and animals without auxiliary signals, offering a well-defined similarity metric.

 Our results suggest that differential geometric notions can reveal as yet unaccounted-for non-linear variations in neural data that can further our understanding of neural dynamics underpinning neural computations and behaviour.